Meet the Team

 nina webb

-Nina Webb is a Laboratory Technician at Impossible Sensing in St. Louis, Missouri where she works on a variety of projects focused on developing small, portable spectrometers (LIBS, Raman, etc.) for use in extreme environments, such as outer space and the deep ocean.
+Nina Webb is a Associate Research Scientist at Impossible Sensing in St. Louis, Missouri where she works on a variety of projects focused on developing small, portable spectrometers (LIBS, Raman, etc.) for use in extreme environments, such as outer space and the deep ocean.
 Her current work consists of experimental design, general assembly of mechanical and optical components, and instrument testing and verification.
 She was a previous graduate student at the University of Oklahoma with Dr. Megan Elwood Madden where she earned her MS in geology.
 Her experience in geochemistry included utilizing Raman spectroscopy to analyze dissolution experiments to learn how brines and minerals interact to extend our knowledge to other planetary bodies, such as Mars.
 Additional research includes examining the effects of climate on chemical weathering values in fluvial sediments collected in Puerto Rico following Hurricane Maria and mass wasting events.
 Development and understanding of water and near-surface processes associated with climate change can expand our knowledge for future potential impacts both on Earth and Mars.

 J.D.
 Epperson